Integrate passkeys into your Flutter apps with our open-source passkeys package

 7.5 Use Firebase together with passkeys

 Firebase is a great platform that helps you with building your app.
-We are currently working on a solution that enables this package to be used together with Firebase Auth.
+We offer a "Passkeys for Firebase" extension that you can install in the Firebase console to use the passkeys with Firebase Auth.

 8. Conclusion